Lots of ways. Try some of these:

 Make it an annual ritual for kids spend a few minutes thinking about and then discussing the contributions they want to make to their country — and to the world, said Debra Condren, a psychologist and mom.

-"Help them come up with age-appropriate ideas for short-term, intermediate and long-term ways they can give back to and carry on the cause championed by those courageous leaders who originally fought for our independence," she said.
+"Help them come up with age-appropriate ideas for short-term, intermediate and long-term ways they can give back," she said.

 Visit a historical site